OpenDataServices/flatten-tool/docs/userguide.rst

 Human-friendly headings using a JSON Schema with titles
 =======================================================

-Let's take a closer look at the list of objects example from earlier again:
+Let's take a closer look at the array of objects example from earlier again:

 .. csv-table::
    :file: ../examples/cafe/list-of-objects/data.csv